-In the event of an accident involving a University fleet vehicle, the driver (if able to do so) must follow the below procedures:
+In the event of an accident involving a University fleet vehicle, the driver (if able to do so) must follow the below procedures: STOP!

-STOP!

-• When involved in an accident, however slight, do not leave the scene until you have spoken with the other driver, the police, or both.
+• When involved in an accident, however slight, do not leave the scene until speaking with the other driver, the police, or both.